 COVID-19 Impact Statement

-*As of June 25, 2020 Ada County Jail has shut down all in-person clergy visits.
-Legally, a Marriage ceremony cannot be conducted via a video visit.
+Ada County Jail has resumed in-person clergy visits.
+Be advised that legally, a Marriage ceremony conducted via a video visit can be considered fraud.
 According to Idaho and Oregon law, the marriage ceremony MUST be solemnized "in the presence of" the authorized and empowered Officiant.
 The law interprets "in the presence of" to mean the couple, Officiant, and witnesses (where required) must be physically present, in the same room, without the use of any electronic means such as SKYPE, telephone (FaceTime), or other video communications for the wedding ceremony.***

-All marriage ceremonies must be pre-approved through the facility; the facility can revoke this approval at ANY TIME.
-The inmate will be required to submit a form requesting permission to get married.
+All marriage ceremonies must be pre-approved through the facility; the facility can revoke this approval.
+The inmate will submit a form requesting permission to get married.
 Reverend Laura is an Approved Clergy for Ada County Jail, Idaho Department of Correction (IDOC) Facilities (i.e., NICI and CAPP), and the Snake River Correctional Institute (SRCI) in Oregon.
 Whomever you choose for your clergy, they MUST be approved by the facility.

-If your fiancé is at a County facility awaiting trial and there is a "No Contact" order in place, your request for marriage will not be approved.
-A "No Contact" order is usually issued by the judge when you are a co-defendant with the inmate.
+If your fiancé is at a County facility awaiting trial and there is a "No Contact" order, approval for your marriage request is unlikely.
+Often, the judge issues a "No Contact" order when you are a co-defendant with the inmate.
 Please do not attempt to violate a "No Contact" order.
 Getting married is not worth breaking the law.

-Because the inmate is unable to appear in person to apply for the license you will need to get a special form from the county clerks office for the inmate to sign (typically from Ada County).
+Because the inmate cannot appear in person to apply for the license, you will need to get a unique form from the county clerk's office for the inmate to sign (typically from Ada County).
 The inmate's signature must be notarized.
-Sometimes the inmate's attorney will offer notary services, we recommend exploring this option first.
-Some bail bonds offices offer notary services for a nominal fee; shop around.
-The average price is $30 for a notary, but we have heard of clients paying as little as $10 and as much as $120.
+Sometimes the inmate's attorney will offer notary services; we recommend exploring this option first.
+Pricing for a notary varies greatly; some bail bonds offices provide notary services for a nominal fee; shop around.

-Oregon Applications for Marriage expire after 60 days, so do not start the process for application too early but be sure to leave enough time for mailing back and forth.
-Here the contact information for Washington County, they will process the application for an Oregon Marriage License by mail if you send them a self-addressed STAMPED envelope to the address below:
+Oregon Applications for Marriage expire after 60 days, so do not start the process for a Marriage Application too early but be sure to leave enough time for mailing back and forth.
+Here is the contact information for Washington County; they will process the Application for an Oregon Marriage License by mail if you send them a self-addressed STAMPED envelope to the address below:

 155 N First Ave